 Am I the only one who keeps her dehydrator in the laundry room next to the dust buster?
 It was either there or in the bathroom with the litter box (gross!):

-It takes many hours to get these crackers crisp, but this is my new favorite snack.
+It takes many hours to get these Carrot Juice Pulp Crackers crisp, but this is my new favorite snack.
 They’re so crisp and flavorful!